pggonni/pokedex/README.md

 # pokedex
-A little pokedex app made using the PokeAPI
+A little pokedex app made using the PokeAPI, TailwindCSS, and AlpineJS